 VLebooks (Askews and Holts) | General |

-You will need to use your university username and password to access ebooks away from campus.
+You will need to use your university username and password to access ebooks, and we do not always have access to every book you may find on each of the sites.

 We recommend that you select the read online option to access an ebook.
 This is more straightforward than downloading the book as you will still have full access to all of the book content, but will be able to print a chapter or section of the book (subject to copyright law).
 The option to print is not available if you choose the download option.